EmranMR/tree-sitter-blade/CONTRIBUTING.md

 Everything is organised in the order they appear in the document inside`_definition`.
-The `rules` are then made up like lego using the "building block" rules written at the bottom of the `grammar.js`.
-As a result any changes below the "warning comment" will likely to cause breakage, so make sure you run the test every time you amend anything.
+The `rules` are then made up like lego using the "building block" rules that were written at the bottom of the `grammar.js`.
+As a result any changes below the "warning comment" **⚠️ will likely to cause breakage ⚠️**, so make sure you **run the unit tests** every time you amend anything.
 However it is very unlikely you would need to touch anything below that line, unless you are writing a very **complicated** rule.

 ### $.\_definition: